c-vandenberg/machine-learning-in-drug-discovery/1_molecular_representations/1.2_molecular_descriptors/README.md

   </div>
   <br>

-As mentioned in **Fig 3**, in **keyed-based molecular fingerprints**, each bit is associated with a **specific descriptor and value**.
+As mentioned in **Fig 3**, in keyed-based molecular fingerprints, each bit is associated with a **specific descriptor and value**.
 In this case, it is number of hydrogen bonds, number range of aromatic bonds, fraction of single non-ring bonds, and the absence or presence of specific fragments.

 However, widely used molecular fingerprints often consist of many more bit positions than the one shown in **Fig 3**.
 For example, in the **Daylight fingerprint** **<sup>11</sup>**, which was a milestone in the field in 1995, consists of 2,048 bits.
 Such complex molecular fingerprints are often **hashed**, meaning that properties or structural patterns are **mapped to overlapping bit segments**, which usually produces very specific bit patterns.
 As a result, single bit positions can **no longer be associated with one specific feature** as they are in binary/keyed molecular fingerprints. **<sup>2</sup>**